 If you are a first time mother (and you are) engagement in ROP isn’t ideal for labor progress later.
-If you have given birth easily before (for some of our readers), especially during 2nd stage, engagement in a posterior position may not prevent vaginal birth or even a slow down, esp when your body is balanced.
-But for some women engaging a posterior baby isn’t a good thing.
+If you have given birth easily before (for some of our readers), especially during 2nd stage, engagement in a posterior position may not prevent vaginal birth.
+But for some women engaging a posterior baby creates a barrier to descent

 But, then how to you get labor to start on its own by 42 weeks?
-Add balance, seek to help baby to the left.
+Add balance.
+Help baby to the left.

-Body work is often useful as can be professional Chinese acupuncture.
+Craniosacral and Therapuetic Body work is often useful

 Professional Chinese acupunctureor acupressure